 One of the things I love about running this blog is taking requests for posts.
 I got one a few weeks back about the folklore of water.
 The more I delved into it, the more I realised there was too much for a single post.
 So we’re splitting things into categories.
-We’ll look at river folklore this week and we’ll do waterfalls next week.
+We’ll look at river folklore this week and lakes next week.

 Now one of the most obvious connections between rivers and folklore erupts in Greek mythology.
 Five rivers flow through Hades; the Styx, the Lethe, the Phlegethon, the Cocytus, and the Acheron.
 The dead drink from the Lethe to forget their human lives.
 Charon the Ferryman takes the dead over the Styx (the Acheron in some accounts).